 What Happens if Broccoli Doesn’t Get Enough Sun?

 Without enough sunlight, your broccoli plants will struggle to grow to maturity.
 This can also lead to trouble growing broccoli flowers and contribute to bitter heads.
 Essentially, if you do manage to grow broccoli without enough sunlight, it won’t taste good.
-Several hours of direct sunlight is vital to a broccoli plant’s photosynthesis processes.
+Like enough water, several hours of direct sunlight is vital to a broccoli plant’s photosynthesis processes.
 Photosynthesis is the process of converting sunlight into nutrients that are needed to grow the best-tasting broccoli.

 - Insufficient sun will result in bad-tasting broccoli crops.